AnishxBadri/Obsidian-Notes/Lang Lang/React/NextJs.md

 Server Components:

-- React Server COmponents allow you to write UI that can be rendered and optionally cached on the server.
+- React Server Components allow you to write UI that can be rendered and optionally cached on the server.